 |Days/Hours of Operation/Phone:||Monday-Friday, 8-5|

 ELIGIBILITY: First 5 serves all children 0-5 and their families in Santa Cruz County, with some strategic investments focused primarily on the most vulnerable children, including those from very low-income families, English language learners, and families who live in higher risk zones of the county.

-Families Together provides an alternative way for Santa Cruz County to respond to reports of abuse and neglect received by Family and Children's Services.
-Santa Cruz Community Counseling Center (SCCCC) and HSD are the lead agencies for Families Together whose goal is to protect children from maltreatment and support healthy child development.
+Families Together provides an alternative, voluntary and prevention-focused way for Santa Cruz County to respond to reports of abuse and neglect received by Family and Children's Services.
+Encompass Community Services is the lead agencies for Families Together whose goal is to protect children from maltreatment and support healthy child development.
 Families Together’s home visiting program uses a strengths-based approach, where participating families are encouraged to identify goals and objectives that will support healthy family relationships, child health and safety, positive parenting, family literacy and school readiness.

 Kit for New Parents represents a comprehensive resource for new and expecting parents that translates emerging science about the importance of the early years into practical information parents can incorporate into their daily lives.
 This FREE Kit includes Advice for New Parents DVD, where good health, loving relationships and frequent learning opportunities are some of the topics covered.
-Available in both English, Spanish, Cantonese, Korean, Mandarin, and Vietnamese and can be obtained by calling First 5 Santa Cruz County 831-465-2213.
+It is available in English, Spanish, Cantonese, Korean, Mandarin, and Vietnamese and can be obtained by calling First 5 Santa Cruz County 831-465-2213.

 |Languages other than English:||Spanish|

 |Funding Source:||See Description Notes|

 Child Care Resource and Referral